-Leaf Mould – Natures Soil Conditioner
+Leaf Mold – Natures Soil Conditioner

-Leaf mould really is natures compost, it needs no special treatment, makes a great natural mulch, it does not have much in the way of nutrients, however it does have a few hidden benefits.
+Leaf mold really is natures compost, it needs no special treatment, makes a great natural mulch, it does not have much in the way of nutrients, however it does have a few hidden benefits.

-By definition leaf mould if simply decomposed leaves, with it being a natural substance beneath deciduous trees.
+By definition leaf mold if simply decomposed leaves, with it being a natural substance beneath deciduous trees.
 You could call it ‘cold composting’.
 The leaves simply pile on top of each other in winter, remain moist and eventually break down to form a fine black soil like substance.

 The really big advantage of leaf mould is its water retention capabilities.
 However it also acts as a host to earthworm, insects and beneficial bacteria.
 So in itself it provides little nutrition, however after the earthworms and insects have ‘processed it’ the nutritional value increases.
 This is a great product for improving sandy soils.

-How to make Leaf Mould
+How to make Leaf Mold

 We have used a very simple method to speed up the process for many years.
 We have a number of deciduous trees in our garden and therefore lots of leaves to work with.

 - Pile the leaves up in a solid sided container in the corner of the garden, preferably when they are nice and wet

 The leaves do not need the air to turn into leaf mould, so you can use wire sided bins however do not need to.